shreyas-078/shreyas-078/README.md

 My name is Shreyas Salankimatt, and I have a deep passion for coding and everything about software development.
 This Portfolio serves as a showcase of my skills, interests, and projects.
 Feel free to explore and get to know more about my journey in the fascinating world of programming.<br>

-# About Me: <br>
-My background in computer science and engineering has given me a firm foundation as a devoted software development enthusiast.
-I'm always experimenting with new technologies and striving for perfection in my work since I'm passionate about coding.<br>

 # Skills:<br>

 These are the Programming languages/Tools I am familiar with and have used before:<br>